aosp-mirror/platform_frameworks_support/README.md

 These applications are named either `<libraryname>-integration-tests-testapp`, or `support-\*-demos` (e.g. `support-4v-demos` or `support-leanback-demos`).
 You can run them by clicking `Run > Run ...` and choosing the desired application.

 ## Password and Contributor Agreement before making a change
-Before uploading your first contribution, you will need setup a password and agree to the contribution agreement:
+Before uploading your first contribution, you will need to setup a password and agree to the contribution agreement:

 Generate a HTTPS password:
 https://android-review.googlesource.com/new-password